by-jp/www.byjp.me/content/notes/twitter/12661287313/index.md

 - imported
 - from-twitter
 ---
-Haha\!
+Haha!
 Interview with audience member on Sky News: "I think Gordon Brown was \[audio failure\] but Cameron…" Murdock didn't like the comment?